Video Duration: 3 minutes 15 seconds

 - Severe injury benefits.

-Also, with Military Protection plus, you can add a certain amount of new coverage without proof of insurability when your spouse leaves the military.
-This allows you to cover the need left behind when you lose SGLI and FSGLI upon separation.
+Also, with Military Protection Plus, you can add a certain amount of new coverage without proof of insurability when your spouse leaves the military.

 USAA recognizes what it means to serve and the importance of insurance designed for military families.
-You can find more financial planning resources for military life at usaa.com/advice.
+You can find more financial resources for military life at usaa.com/advice.

 Description of visual information: [This material is for informational purposes.
 Consider your own financial circumstances carefully before making a decision and consult with your tax, legal or estate planning professional.